fxpio/fxp-block-bundle/README.md

 - Block Theme and hierarchy for search parent block
 - Doctrine Entity Type
 - Automatically render the assets (javascript and stylesheet) of all blocks directlly in the global template
+- Twig filter formatter for convert the value in the specific block type

 Documentation
 -------------